 Though his creative muse has taken many forms he has discovered a common thread which connects them all together.
 Robert speaks to the basic need we all share to communicate aesthetically about the human condition, particularly the celebration of man’s capacity to overcome great struggle.
 See his artist statement.
 He shares his remarkable path toward personal and professional growth and creative self-expression in his book, Point of Art.
 In addition to his exquisite portrait art, Robert has created several bodies of work, including Faces of China, Italia, and a series of pastels on velour entitled Chromo Sapient.
 He continues working on a series of Faces of the Lowcountry, featuring the Gullah Giche people and the Carolina Lowcountry and a series called, Iconic Charleston.

 He has been focusing on a new series called, The Quench Project, in which he is traveling to Haiti and producing paintings, a documentary short and a companion book, expressing the Haitian struggle with obtaining fresh water.
 TQP is in partnership with Watermission.
+Recently, Robert has expanded to doing courtroom sketching, covering the Dylann Roof trial of 2017.

 He is also the Doppelganger of the artist, NETI, “who is that he is not.”